destinygg/destinypositions/docs/politics.md

 I do not support the alt-right, but I will acknowledge that there is a real problem with many Americans feeling like they have been left-behind.

 My most recent [debate with Erik Striker & James Allsup](https://www.youtube.com/watch?v=X48MhURMh1A) is emblematic of most discourse that I have had with alt-right figures.
 When confronted with challenges to their ideas, many retreat to anecdotes.
-Most concerningly, they have no real policy positions and no plan to actually affect political change.
+Most concerningly, they have no real policy positions and no plan to actually effect political change.

 ## Populism